SciFin-Team/SciFin/CONTRIBUTING.md

 ## Coding conventions

 ### Generalities:

+The package tries to follow the style guide for Python code [PEP8](https://www.python.org/dev/peps/pep-0008/) and all contributors should try to follow this style.
+Some parts of the code may not be written in this style and it is also important to maintain the code to uniformize the style on a regular basis.

+As for docstrings, the format we try to follow is given by the [numpy doc style](https://numpydoc.readthedocs.io/en/latest/format.html).
+Again, it is much better to take care of a docstring write after the function is written (and before committing!) than seeing this function misunderstood or unused.

+Here are some bulletpoints which are overlaping with the PEP8 style guide which are worth to recall:

 - Every function or class we write should have at least a docstring with a short description of its purpose.
 Doctrings start with """ and end with """.